pentandra/lifepreserver/README.md

-Use either the `static-view` command, which starts an [Adsf::Server] instance at the static root of the website for simple browsing of statically generated pages, or the `server` command, which launches a full-fledged [OpenResty] application server which includes the dynamic aspects of the site.
+Use either the `static-view` command, which starts an [Adsf::Server] instance at the static root of the website for simple browsing of statically generated pages, or the `server` command, which launches a full-fledged [OpenResty] application server which includes the dynamic aspects of the site as well.

 | bundle exec command | scheme                             | port                                                                             |
 |---------------------|------------------------------------|----------------------------------------------------------------------------------|